ServerTribe/.github/profile/README.md

-# ServerTribe's Attune - Orchestrating processes and Capturing knowledge
+# ServerTribe's Attune - Orchestrating Processes and Capturing Knowledge

 ServerTribe enables your SysOps teams to orchestrate your IT environment integration ensuring your processes are streamlined and captured for